ketanhwr/yamp/README.md

 _Note: I'm working on Node.js version 4.7.0_

 _Another Note: There is a bug in `jsmediatags` library due to which album arts of bigger than normal size fail to load.
 So don't blame me._

+_Final Note: Please do not judge me on the basis of design and bugs.
+I made this in a span of 2-3 hours._